Ghana Armed Forces, US Army launch first strategic communication workshop

 |0

-This work, Ghana Armed Forces, US Army launch first strategic communication workshop [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Ghana Armed Forces, US Army launch first strategic communication workshop, by CPT Billy Lacroix, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.